-ELTS exam is one of the most popular exams required in universities around the world to prove proficiency in the English language, as the word IELTS is an abbreviation for the International English Language Testing System, and it is considered one of the most famous exams around the world, and given that most universities and scholarships require an IELTS certificate, we will try this The article illumination in detail about the IELTS test and exam sections.
-And the differences that exist between general IELTS and academic IELTS.
+IELTS test , as the word IELTS is an acronym for the International English Language Testing System, and it is one of the most popular exams required in universities around the world to prove proficiency in the English language, and it is also considered one of the most popular exams required for grants around the world, and given that most universities and scholarships require an IELTS certificate, so we will try It sheds light in detail on the definition of IELTS test sections and examination method, and the differences between IELTS General and IELTS Academic.

 The IELTS exam is divided into four parts

 1- IELTS test: listening skills

 IELTS Academic and General Listening Skills IELTS test